github-linguist/linguist/README.md

 - heuristics,
 - naïve Bayesian classification

-The results of this analysis is used to produce the language stats bar.
+The results of this analysis is used to produce the language stats bar which displays the languages percentages for the files in the repository.
+The percentages are calculated based on the bytes of code for each language as reported by the [List Languages](https://developer.github.com/v3/repos/#list-languages) API.

 ![language stats bar](https://cloud.githubusercontent.com/assets/173/5562290/48e24654-8ddf-11e4-8fe7-735b0ce3a0d3.png)

-The stats bar displays languages percentages for the files in the repository.
-The percentages are calculated based on the bytes of code for each language as reported by the [List Languages](https://developer.github.com/v3/repos/#list-languages) API.
+### How Linguist works on GitHub.com

+When you push changes to a repository on GitHub.com, a low priority background job is enqueued to analyze your repository as explained above.
+The results of this analysis are cached for the lifetime of your repository and are only updated when the repository is updated.
+As this analysis is performed by a low priority background job, it can take a while, particularly during busy periods, for your language statistics bar to reflect your changes.

 ## Usage